homer0/prettier-plugin-jsdoc/README.md

  */
 ```

 - The `module.exports` defines the plugin options for that specific case.
+And yes, even though this is now an ESM only project, the fixtures still use `module.exports` for the options, and that's fine, because they are not modules.
 - `only: true` is not a plugin option, but will make the test runner ignore all the other tests, and only run the one you specify.
 - Below `//# input` you can put any number of comment blocks, in the state you would expect the plugin to pick them.
 - Below `//# output` you have to put the expected output after formatting the input with the plugin.